 After you click the Sign-Up button or the Work button, you will be taken to a new page where you have to enter your account details, such as your username and password.
 After entering your details, click on the create account button at the end, as shown in Figure 2.

 Freelancer.com also makes it easy to register and start freelance careers by using your Facebook account.
-If you want to use this option, simply click the Sign up with Facebook button.
-Then click the Continue As button and specify your user status, username and that you want to work.
+If you want to use this option, simply click the Sign up with a Facebook button.
+Then click the Continue As button and specify your user status, username, and that you want to work.
 Click Create Account.

 Once you’re registered, you’ll need to verify a payment option, such as a bank account or credit card.
 Freelancer.com will ask you to confirm your phone number and email address, as well.
 Lastly, you need to select your skills, such as a blog or technical writing, so that freelancer.com can show you the jobs you’re most qualified for.